Home > ALLOYS > Brass Alloys

 Patina is a change in the colors of certain metals due to oxidation.
 When the metal comes into contact with any aggravating environmental agents, such as oxygen or water, this patina or coating will build up along the surface.
 Patina is often different shades of blue and green.

-Some people see brass that has patina and refer to it as rust.
+Some people see brass that has a patina and refer to it as rust.
 But, as stated above, without iron, brass cannot rust.
 This discoloration is solely due to oxidation.
-And the patina, in fact, appears to protect the metal from corrosion.
+The patina, in fact, appears to protect the metal from corrosion.

 How can you keep brass alloy from corroding?